containers/image/docs/containers-auth.json.5.md

 An entry can be removed by using a `logout` command from a container tool such as `podman logout` or `buildah logout`.

-In addition, credential helpers can be configured for specific registries and the credentials-helper software can be used to manage the credentials in a more secure way than depending on the base64 encoded credentials provided by `login`.
-If the credential helpers are configured for specific registries, the base64 encoded credentials will not be used for operations concerning credentials of the specified registries.
+In addition, credential helpers can be configured for specific registries, and the credentials-helper software can be used to manage the credentials more securely than storing only base64-encoded credentials in `auth.json`.

 When the credential helper is in use on a Linux platform, the auth.json file would contain keys that specify the registry domain, and values that specify the suffix of the program to use (i.e. everything after docker-credential-).
 For example: